 California-based SVB, which had a strong specialism in lending to early-stage technology companies and private equity funds, was the 16th-largest bank in the US.
-In the face of a significant influx of cash, it mismatched its assets and liabilities, acquiring a portfolio of bonds which it then did not mark to market, on the grounds that it was going to hold these to maturity.
-As bond yields rose and the value of the bonds fell, nervous depositors began withdrawing funds.
-Soon it was forced to crystallise losses on its bond portfolio, as the run on deposits spiralled out of control.
+In the face of a significant influx of cash, it mismatched its assets and liabilities, acquiring a portfolio of bonds which it then did not mark to market (adjust the value of assets of assets to reflect current market prices), on the grounds that it was going to hold these to maturity.

+As bond yields rose and the value of the bonds fell, creating a big mark-to-market loss, nervous depositors began withdrawing funds.
+Soon SVB was forced to sell assets to raise cash, crystallising losses on its bond portfolio, as the run on deposits spiralled out of control.
 By 10 March, having failed to raise fresh equity, the Federal Deposit Insurance Corporation (FDIC) called time on the business, precipitating what was then the second-largest bank failure in US history (after Washington Mutual in 2008).
 SVB's US operations were sold to First Citizens BancShares and its UK business to HSBC.
 First Citizens BancShares later sued HSBC for poaching US staff.